-The desktop environment comes by default in most Linux distributions and is a favourite among the Linux community.
+The desktop environment is defaulted in most Linux distributions and is a favourite among the Linux community.
 It is the default desktop environment for CentOS, Debian, Fedora, Ubuntu and others.
-While the server-side of Linux, the administrators mostly use the terminal to carry out their work.
+While the server side of Linux, the administrators mostly use the terminal to carry out their work.

-However, sometimes there can be exceptions, who prefer the graphical user interface.
-The default CentOS distribution comes with a minimal server installation that does not contain a GUI, and in this tutorial, we will add a graphical user interface on top of the minimal server.
+However, sometimes there can be exceptions who prefer the graphical user interface.
+The default CentOS distribution comes with a minimal server installation that does not contain a GUI.
+This tutorial will add a graphical user interface on top of the minimal server.

 Step 1: Installing GUI in CentOS

-While there are many different graphical user interfaces for Linux, we will be using GNOME.
+While there are many different graphical user interfaces for Linux, we will use GNOME.
 Let’s go ahead and install the Gnome desktop package group using the following command.

 Note: this might take some time as it comes together with hundreds of more packages.
-When we installed the GUI, it was downloading almost 1GB of data.
+When we installed the GUI, it downloaded almost 1GB of data.

 yum groupinstall "GNOME Desktop" –y